 And don’t leave without a visit to the Margaret River Chocolate Factory – if you can’t get down to Margaret River enjoy the best of its chocolate at this huge store and factory!

-They have some outstanding ice cream, light lunches and best of all chocolate Quokkas!
+They have some outstanding ice cream, light lunches and chocolate Quokkas!

 Head to the Perth Hills

-The Perth Hills provides a charming country Australia experience within just 45 minutes of the centre of Perth.
-It is home to a whopping 8 National Parks including Bibbulmun and lots of other walking and cycling trails.
+The Perth Hills provides a charming country Australia experience within just 45 minutes of the center of Perth.
+It is home to a whopping 8 National Parks, including Bibbulmun and lots of other walking and cycling trails.

 This area is also home to some great restaurants and wineries.
 The Perth Hills is known for having some fantastic apples and is home to two great Cider Houses – Naked Apple and Core Cider.
 Both serve meals and make for a lovely day out.